-In the elegant, modern 'Fermat Building' of the Toulouse space centre, the French space agency CNES, under a contract signed with ESA in 2003, developed and operates, a complex space control centre specialised in handling ATV missions in orbit.
+In the elegant, modern 'Fermat Building' of the Toulouse space centre, the French space agency CNES, under a contract signed with ESA in 2003, developed and operated, a complex space control centre specialised in handling ATV missions in orbit.

-Additionally the Centre is in charge of the orbitography, the localisation of ATV and monitoring its approach to the International Space Station.
+Additionally the Centre was in charge of the orbitography, the localisation of ATV and monitoring its approach to the International Space Station.
 This is a challenging task, requiring a very high degree of technical skill.

 Among the different flight control and piloting capabilities, ATV-CC also directed the undocking of ATV from the International Space Station.
 The Control Centre could command an operation to keep ATV in the vicinity of the International Space Station for up to eight weeks and, if needed, even perform a re-docking.

 An ATV mission required complex interactions and shared responsibilities between space organisations throughout the world.